MRC-CLIMB/website/pricing/research.md

 <span class="tag">Custom quote</span>

-Research packages scale a standard CLIMB team up from trial quotas — more notebook CPU/RAM, dedicated GPU access, more team and S3 storage, and longer access — sized to your project and funding.
+Research packages scale a standard CLIMB team up from trial quotas — you can add more notebook CPU/RAM, dedicated GPU access, more team and S3 storage, and longer access — sized to your project and funding.

 ## Research Starter Pack
 It's ideal for a single user or a small team and includes:
-- 8 vCPUs, 64 GB RAM (1:8 CPU:GB memory ratio) - flexible allocation between Jupuyter Lab envornments/Nextflow
+- 8 vCPUs, 64 GB RAM (1:8 CPU:GB memory ratio) - flexible allocation between Jupyter Lab environments/Nextflow
 - 500 GB Team Shared Storage
 - 1TB S3 Storage